 class Woman: public HumanBeing{};

 In the example, you only get the name of HumanBeing by using the method getName in line 4 (encapsulation).
 In addition, getName is declared as virtual.
-Therefore, derived classes can change the behaviour of their methods and therefore change the behaviour of their objects (polymorphism).
+Therefore, derived classes can change the behavior of their methods and therefore change the behavior of their objects (polymorphism).
 Man and Woman are derived from HumanBeing.

 Generic programming

 The key idea of generic programming or programming with templates is to define families of functions or classes.
-By providing the concrete type you get automatically a function or a class for this type.
+You automatically get a function or class for this type by providing the concrete type.
 Generic programming provides a similar abstraction to object-oriented programming.
-A big difference is that polymorphism of object-oriented programming will happen at runtime; that polymorphism of generic programming will happen in C++ at compile time.
-That the reason why polymorphism at runtime is often called dynamic polymorphism but polymorphism at compile is often called static polymorphism.
+A big difference is that the polymorphism of object-oriented programming will happen at runtime; that polymorphism of generic programming will happen in C++ at compile time.
+That is the reason why polymorphism at runtime is often called dynamic polymorphism but polymorphism at compile is often called static polymorphism.

 1